apache/celeborn-website/docs/user_guide/monitoring.md

 Instead of using the configuration file, a set of configuration parameters with prefix `celeborn.metrics.conf.` can be used.

-Celeborn's metrics are decoupled into wo
+Celeborn's metrics are decoupled into two
 _instances_ corresponding to Celeborn components.
 The following instances are currently supported:

 * `master`: The Celeborn cluster master process.